CIS-3500/ideation/round1/mreguler.md

 This extension faces challenges such as ensuring the accuracy of AI-generated content and maintaining user privacy.
 An alternative approach could involve community-driven annotations and discussions.

 ## References & Inspiration
-This concept draws inspiration from existing tools like Pocket, Grammarly, and chat-based AI interfaces.
-Further inspiration comes from educational platforms that encourage deep dives into subjects, such as Khan Academy and Coursera.
+This concept draws inspiration from existing tools like Pocket, Grammarly, and many chat-based AI interfaces powered by GenAI solutions.
+Further inspiration comes from wikilinks found in Wikipedia and other wiki-style bodies of knowledge, along with educational platforms like Khan Academy and Coursera.